 Popular peripatetic tuition is available to pupils in Years 2 to 6 during the school day in piano, violin, flute, clarinet, guitar and voice.
 Children are often entered in external ‘Grade’ exams and there is a high success rate.

-- Sing in two and three parts with a quality of sound
+- Sing in two parts

 All children in all year groups put on at least two performances to parents throughout the school year.
 There are additional options for those wishing to perform more, either as soloists or as part of an ensemble.
 Some of these include: